-The Throttle Position (TP) sensor is a potentiometer which provides a signal to the PCM that is directly proportional to the throttle plate position.
-The TP sensor is mounted on the side of the throttle body and is connected to the throttle plate shaft.
-The TP sensor monitors throttle plate movement and position, and transmits an appropriate electrical signal to the PCM.
+The Throttle Position (TPS) sensor is a potentiometer which provides a signal to the PCM that is directly proportional to the throttle plate position.
+The TPS sensor is mounted on the side of the throttle body and is connected to the throttle plate shaft.
+The TPS sensor monitors throttle plate movement and position, and transmits an appropriate electrical signal to the PCM.
 These signals are used by the PCM to adjust the air/fuel mixture, spark timing and EGR operation according to engine load at idle, part throttle, or full throttle.
 The TPS is not adjustable.
 A faulty throttle position sensor or switch due to loose connections, bad grounds, high resistance in the circuit, or opens in the circuit can cause the described symptoms.

-NOTE: The TP sensor is not adjustable.
+NOTE: The TPS sensor is not adjustable.